equinor/xtgeo/docs/api-osdu.rst

 .. note::

-   The OSDU documentation has been reorganised into a dedicated section with user guide, API reference, design docs, and demos.
+   The full OSDU documentation — user guide, API reference, developer guide, and demos — lives in a dedicated section.
 See :doc:`osdu/index`.

 .. toctree::
    :hidden: